Centre for Sight and Milind Soman Urge India to Prioritize Eye Health on World Senior Citizen’s Day - www.lokmattimes.com

 Centre for Sight and Milind Soman Urge India to Prioritize Eye Health on World Senior Citizen’s Day

-New Delhi [India], August 21: On World Senior Citizens' Day, Centre for Sight, India's leading network of super-speciality eye ...
+Mumbai (Maharashtra) [India], August 21: On World Senior Citizen's Day, Centre for Sight, India's leading network of super-specialty eye ...

 Globally, 80 percent of blindness is considered avoidable.
 Yet myths and delayed care continue to cost seniors their sight.
 Cataract, the leading cause of blindness in India, can now be corrected through advanced bladeless, robotic laser surgery performed as a same-day procedure.
 Glaucoma, often known as the “silent thief of sight,” advances without early symptoms, while diabetic retinopathy and retinal diseases are also on the rise.